gimpo-james/openvino_intel/README.md

     #For validation/testing/reviewing purposes, you may consider using the nohup command and ensure that your vpn/ssh connection remains uninterrupted.

 ##Step 3: Verify the Yocto Image
-    #Verify that OpenVINO packages were built successfully.
+    ; Verify that OpenVINO packages were built successfully.
 Run the following command:

     oe-pkgdata-util list-pkgs | grep openvino